 Information overload?
 On the contrary!

 Now your website holds all that useful and inspiring information about how amazing you are, what are you going to do with it?
-While regular SEO (more on that later) will help achieve organic visits to your site, social media offers a consistent flow of information to your target audience, your followers, and fans.
+While regular SEO (read aout what SEO is here) will help achieve organic visits to your site, social media offers a consistent flow of information to your target audience, your followers, and fans.
 Venture into the Twitter-verse and Facebook-sphere, connect with your customers and share engaging content which sells your business or service.

 Sound simple enough?
 In principle it is.

 And yet without a proper content strategy in place, a consistent pool of creative ideas and a proactive team to drive it through, many SMEs fall by the wayside.
-Let’s not forget the intelligence behind the strategy which is influenced by online search behaviour, and how this is implemented with SEO, but we’ll get to that little nugget later.
+Let’s not forget the intelligence behind the strategy which is influenced by online search behaviour, and how this is implemented with SEO, which you can read about here.

 Despite the growing awareness of content, many businesses don’t see it as crucial to the product or brand experience.
 How can content strategy create tangible results, converting website traffic, likes and follows into bona fide customers?